simh/simh/0readme_39.txt

 Notes For V3.9

-The makefile now works for Linux and most Unix's.
-However, for Solaris and MacOS, you must first export the OSTYPE environment variable:

-> export OSTYPE
-> make

-Otherwise, you will get build errors.
+The makefile now works for all *nix platforms and with cygwin and MinGW32 on Windows.
+It will automatically detect the availability of libpcap components and build network capable simulators if they are available.

 1. New Features